 Dr. Robert Malone, MD

 Other topics of discussion included lockdowns, boosters, vaccine injuries, and the financial incentive of COVID for hospitals.
-Dr. Malone does make a concerning claim that getting vaccinated puts people who have already had COVID at risk.
+Dr. Malone makes a concerning claim that getting vaccinated puts people with COVID at risk.

-They also discuss censorship and deplatforming, because Dr. Malone has recently been removed from Twitter.
-This is interesting since there are petitions circulating to take episode 1757 down, and even to remove Joe Rogan from the Spotify platform, as a violation of their rules.
+They also discuss censorship and de-platforming because Dr. Malone has recently been removed from Twitter.
+This is interesting since there are petitions circulating to take episode 1757 down and even remove Joe Rogan from the Spotify platform as a violation of their rules.

 View this post on Instagram

 This episode tackles the not-so-popular American whistleblower Edward Snowden.
 Snowden is suspected as the suspect for the leakage of the NSA’s important documents.
 The conversation between Rogan and Snowden lasts for about three hours.

 In the episode, Snowden stated that he looked for the NSA network to prove the different conspiracy theories, such as chemtrails and aliens.